 Several decades ago, voice technology got its beginnings in the warehouse as a way to increase productivity and accuracy in the picking process.
 The basic premise of the technology was that it allowed the workers to move through the warehouse without anything to distract them or tie up their hands- a stark difference from the traditional picking styles of RF scanners and paper.
 Once warehouses began to realise the benefits of voice they began to expand their use beyond picking, and then beyond the warehouse altogether

 The voice system connects to the mission critical systems running your warehouse (whether that be a WMS, ERP, or something else), and translates the orders through a headset.
-The workers hear the orders and respond with commands recognized by the voice software, which are then pushed back into your system.
+The workers hear the orders and respond with commands recognised by the voice software, which are then pushed back into your system.

 This process made picking a natural fit, as the call and response format was very simple.
 The process looks like this: